iftachs57/tcpdump/README.md

 * Packet number
 * Timestamp
 * Source/Destination IPs and ports
-* Protocol
-  Plus, a summary of IP appearance counts.
+* Protocol, Plus, a summary of IP appearance counts.

 ### Export to JSON